GuyRayOv/Spotify/README.md

 Notebooks are executed sequentially, where Notebook N executes notebook N-1 and loads its serialized output (.pkl of N−1).
 Each stage can be re-run independently, promoting flexibility and reproducibility.

-A centralized configuration file {REPOSITORY_PATH}/src/config.json defines all global parameters, including: File paths, Execution order, Algorithms for outlier detection, imputation, and modeling, Grid search and model parameters Pipeline control flags (e.g., "split_df", chain_notebooks)
+A centralized configuration file {REPOSITORY_PATH}/src/config.json defines all global parameters, including: File paths, Execution order, Algorithms for outlier detection, imputation, and modeling.
+And Pipeline control flags (e.g., "split_df", chain_notebooks)

 🧠 Data Leakage Prevention
 To ensure robust evaluation and prevent data leakage, the Kaggle dataset is split into two independent subsets: